DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SL-Elements-tab.md

 ![SheetLink Export sheet](../../assets\images\SheetLink\SH-El-Export.png)
 <sub>Note: the version on the image may not reflect the [latest version of SheetLink](https://diroots.com/revit-plugins/revit-to-excel-sheetlink/).</sub>

-The Excel file is editable and after the editing of it you can import through SheetLink.
+The Excel file is editable and after the editing of it you can be imported through SheetLink.
 Caution, open the Instruction tab in your Excel file to get the colors legend.

 ```yaml